 After step 2, you might have gained the insight that while your customers don’t particularly care about eating vegetarian, they’re really driven by sustainability, an area where vegetarian cooking shines.
 Once you’ve identified the overlap between what you bring to the table and what your customers want to eat, you’ve found your brand story: You’re not the vegetarian guys, you’re the sustainability guys.

-But, as any brand marketing agency knows, the work’s not done once you know the brand story.
+But, as any agency knows, the work’s not done once you know the brand story.
 Once you know what you’re about, you need everyone else to know it too.
 Now that the background work is done, it’s time for the fun part: telling your brand story in as many ways as possible.

 Every encounter someone has with your brand is a part of how you tell your brand story.
 That’s why it’s important to make sure everything they’re seeing is consistent with the story you want to tell.Let your brand story guide your marketing efforts.
 A fun strategy to use is to establish a persona for your brand story.
 Before you put a message out there, consider if it’s “in character.”